-A new set of requirements for Harvard College students will take effect in Fall 2019.
+A new set of requirements for Harvard College students will take effect in Fall 2019, replacing the current General Education program.
 While most students in the Class of 2018 will graduate before the new requirements take effect, students may benefit from the spirit of the new program through greater flexibility in how they can fulfill the current Gen Ed requirements.

 Students who graduate in or before 2019 must fulfill the current Gen Ed requirements.
 However, to ensure that students can benefit from the spirit of the new program now, students will be given expanded flexibility in meeting their requirements during the period prior to the new program launch in Fall 2019.
 Please see Key Information below to learn more.

 Before the start of each term, the General Education office will review each student’s record and update it to reflect the new flexibility.
 If a student record has been changed, it meant Gen Ed could find additional courses that could be used to fulfill Gen Ed requirements.
 If a student record has not changed, this means that the student has already completed the Gen Ed requirements, or that no existing courses could be used toward the Gen Ed requirements.
 Students should access their Academic Advising Report via my.harvard.edu before the start of classes to confirm which requirements are still outstanding.
 Students may have fewer requirements left to fulfill than expected.
 (Click here for instructions on how to generate your report.)

 Many departmental courses not approved for Gen Ed credit can now count for current Gen Ed requirements.
 Please note the following: